WELCOME to CAMBRIDGESHIRE NEIGHBOURHOOD WATCH

 - The Minutes of AGM 2017 : To view Click on 2017 AGM Minutes

 - The updated Constitution for Cambridgeshire NHW.
 To view Click on Cambridgeshire NHW Constitution – v.
 1.0 Sep 2018

 - To view the AGM 2018 draft minutes and the Treasurer’s Financial Report for approval at AGM 2019 Click Here 2018 AGM Minutes (Draft -v.
 1).

 NHW: SAFER AND STRONGER COMMUNITIES

 To Find Your Local NHW Scheme : Click Here and Enter Your Post Code

-Our current understanding is that our guidance advice re the installation of our NHW Street Signs remains valid.
-Accordingly, members requiring Street Signs should proceed as indicated in the text – [ Mouseover the Main Menu to “Info for NHW Coordinators” and Click on the first topic on the drop-down menu there. ]
+Coordinators requiring Street Signs are to follow the new procedure.
+Mouseover the Main Menu above to “Info for NHW Coordinators” and Click on the first topic on the drop-down menu.

 ACTION LINE for FRAUD